xdevplatform/Gnip-Trend-Detection/README.md

 ## Input Data

-The input data can contain multiple "rules" or tags of counts, and is expected to contain data for one rule and one time interval on each line:
+The input data can contain multiple "rules" or tags of counts, and is expected to contain data for one rule and one time interval on each line, in the following format:

 | end-timestamp | rule name | rule count | count for all rules | time interval duration in sec |
 | ------------------- | --------- | ---------- | ------------------- | ------------------------- |